Ozzie Albies Player Props: Braves vs. Marlins

 Ozzie Albies At The Plate

-- Albies has two doubles, a triple, five home runs and four walks while batting .253.
+- Albies is batting .263 with two doubles, a triple, seven home runs and four walks.

+- Among the qualified hitters in MLB action, his batting average ranks 76th, his on-base percentage ranks 133rd, and he is 32nd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.